-Samlesbury Hall was constructed by the Southworth family around 1425, but there may well have been an earlier hall on or nearby the present site.
+Samlesbury Hall was constructed by the Southworth family around 1425.
 The person responsible for much of the main fabric of what we see today was Sir Thomas Southworth.
 Knighted for his roles in the wars against Scotland, he was frequently in trouble with the law.
 That said, he also held the post of High Sheriff of Lancashire and oversaw the destruction of Whalley Abbey as a Royal Commissioner for Henry VIII .
-The huge south range of the hall was reconstructed in brick under his direction, and was probably one of the first buildings to have this done in the north-west.
+The huge south range of the hall was reconstructed in brick under his direction, and was probably one of the first buildings to have this done in Lancashire.
 Interestingly the craftsmen that worked here also created Rufford Old Hall (see our page on it here).

 The Southworth’s fortunes waned and in 1678 they sold both hall and estate to Thomas Braddyll.
 From then on the hall was leased to tenants, as the Braddyll family never lived there, their family seat being at Conishead Priory.
 Over the next century the hall was divided up into tenements and fell into bad repair.
 Its occupants were weavers and labourers, and the absent landlords did little to prevent further ruin of the building.